-Boeing ousts its longtime head of government relations in Washington, D.C.
+Boeing ousts longtime head of government relations in Washington, D.C.

 Keating, who formerly worked in the Clinton administration, played a key role for years in managing Boeing’s relationship with Congress and the White House.

-As a major U.S. defense contractor, Boeing has multibillion military contracts and its business depends on a tight relationship with the government, its single largest customer.
+As a major U.S. defense contractor, Boeing has multibillion-dollar military contracts and its business depends on a tight relationship with the government, its single largest customer.

+Keating was hired in 2008 to leverage his political clout after Boeing initially lost the Air Force aerial refueling tanker contract to Northrop Grumman, which had proposed a tanker based on an Airbus jet.

-In 2011, Keating’s aggressive lobbying of Congress was instrumental in Boeing finally winning the KC-46 Air Force tanker contract, after years of bitter infighting over the possibility that it might go to Airbus.
+In 2011, Keating’s aggressive lobbying of Congress was instrumental in Boeing reversing that decision and winning the KC-46 tanker contract.

 After that victory, Keating opened a celebratory bottle of wine with Rich Michalski, his counterpart at the headquarters of the International Association of Machinists union.
 The two had collaborated to swing Republicans and Democrats behind Boeing.